 Beauty, Brawn & Brains

 The High Point area has all three of these elements in spades, and the best way to get your fill is at Kersey Valley, a playground for all ages.
 Start with the brain-teasing Maize Adventure, then select from a host of other possibilities such as zip lines, high ropes and laser tag.
-Or, try something totally different and tackle the escape rooms – unlock clues to find your way out of their Western saloon, autopsy room or haunted manor.
+Or try something totally different and tackle the escape rooms and unlock clues to find your way out of a Western saloon, autopsy room or haunted manor.
 In the fall, Kersey Valley adds Spooky Woods to its mix, which reigns as North Carolina’s largest haunted attraction.

 After your Kersey Valley exploits, take a breath at All-A-Flutter Farms.
-Visits start with a presentation about the lifecycle of butterflies with the help of kids from the audience, and end with butterflies eating out of your hands.
+Visits start with a presentation about the lifecycle of butterflies with the help of kids from the audience, and they end with butterflies eating out of your hands.
 During April, May and June, visitors can purchase Caterpillar Castles to take home.
 Each plant has two Monarch eggs so you can watch the eggs transform from caterpillars to Monarchs and then release them into the wild.
 Complete your High Point trip with the attentive staffs at the 5-star Seven Oaks Inn Bed & Breakfast or the historic JH Adams Inn.

 Wine & Dine